With a pizza train, a bike path and beaches lined with boulders, this is a kid’s kind of town.

 Their pull is magnetic: No matter what else we did, soon I heard, “Let’s go climb on the rocks.’’

-an air of excitement on Canal Park that makes it hard to leave.
+of waves create an air of excitement on Canal Park that makes it hard to leave.

 Still, we drove over the bridge onto Park Point, leaving the car at the airport to walk along the Park Point Trail,